 7.13.2 the reactive power output of the offshore power station shall normally, and unless otherwise agreed, be set to deliver zero reactive power at the offshore grid entry point with active power output equal to registered

-capacity; and the reactive power delivered at the interface point shall be set in accordance with the reactive requirements placed on the offshore transmission licensee set out in Section K of the STC (System Operator – Transmission Owner Code); and
+capacity; and the reactive power delivered at the interface point shall be set in accordance with the reactive requirements placed on the offshore Licensee set out in Section K of the STC (System Operator – Transmission Owner Code); and

 7.13.3 conditions on the national electricity transmission system shall be set to those which ought reasonably to be expected to arise in the course of a year of operation.
 Such conditions shall include forecast demand cycles, typical power station operating regimes and typical planned outage patterns modified where appropriate by the provisions of paragraph 7.16.